The Mistakes of Coaxing Volunteers (and Fixes)

 Once you compel them, then you need to consider how to keep them.
 How do we ensure they stay connected?
 Retention takes ongoing work.

-If you’ve already compelled them with a clear and compelling vision, then it’ll take coaching and celebration (I really only had to work to get the last “c” word).
+If you’ve already compelled them with a clear and compelling vision, the retention will take coaching and celebration.

-We have a bad habit of getting volunteers in place, and basically leaving them there.
+We church leaders have a bad habit of getting volunteers in place, and basically leaving them there.
 We background check them, give them a name badge and implicitly, if not explicitly, say “good luck.”

 Coaching and Celebrating

-People are willing to take on challenges, even in volunteer roles if they believe the persons who lead them will coach and resource them.
-Volunteering time is a sacrifice, but volunteering when you feel unequipped and left on an island is punishment and people won’t take it for long.
+People are willing to take on challenges in volunteer roles if they believe the persons who lead them will coach and resource them.
+Volunteering time is a sacrifice, but volunteering when you feel unequipped and alone on the proverbial island is punishment and people won’t take it for long.

 Coaching is not a onetime thing.
 It can’t be limited to our cleverly themed annual volunteer meetings.
 It will require ongoing training and development (a pipeline of leadership training).